timeline

 1901

-the administrative trustees
+the Administrative trustees

 Martin Wells Knapp’s administration of our college was very brief.
 He died December 7, 1901, at the age of 48.
 On his deathbed, he entrusted our school’s operation to three women: his wife, Minnie Ferle Knapp; his secretary and assistant, Bessie Queen; and his friend and colleague, Mary Storey, a Methodist businesswoman and evangelist.